 Each man has his price, Fred

 The fact that it is Gilmour now who spits the fans in the face even made it into the papers and generally there is much disdain from the fanbase.
 What seemed to be the hype of the year was nothing but a cheap stunt to sell some recycled material at exorbitant prices.
-That the memory of Rick Wright and the legacy of Storm Thorgerson were thrown in to make a cynical million bucks more makes this release even more sickening.
+That the memory of Rick Wright and the legacy of Storm Thorgerson were thrown in to make a cynical million bucks more makes this release even more nauseating.
 Polly Samson once wrote: “David Gilmour should be cloned so that every crowded house might have one”, but at this rate she can keep him inside, lock the door and throw away the key.

 And when you feel you're near the end